jacobwood27/JWood/posts/005_shuffle/index.md

 @@im-100
 \fig{/posts/005_shuffle/score_comp_hist.svg}
 @@
 Looks like we outperform the shuffling model by quite a bit on this metric!
 Our mean score turns out to be 33 vs 27 for the GSR shuffle.
+This indicates we should probably build our own model instead of assuming the GSR.

 ## Building a Model
 ### Deck Split